lapygithub/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+My approach was to implement the course outline materials in sections making use of Jupyter cells to confirm results.
+The following cells need to be run in order: `1) Camera Calibration`, `2) Undistort Function`, `3) Threshold Gradient Pipeline`, `4) Unwarp Function`, `7) Polynomial Fit Find Function`, `8) Measure Curvature`, `9) Tracking Class`, `10) Putting It All Together` and finally `11) Process Video`.

+After debugging all of the main components, the best improvement to the final video mask calculation was the implementation of 5 frame averaging and the rejection of bad polygon fits (lane lines not found).
+I used Python collections.deque() to store and remove the five polyfits to average.
+See the cell labeled `9) Tracking Class` which also stores lane line information over the video processing.

+I had major delays intially getting the video to process as the overlay mask was not changing frame to frame and then wasn't being calculated correctly.
+Eventually, I figured out that there was an issue with Jupyter's cell to cell global variables.

+The video shows that the lane lines overlays are not perfect with little edge wiggles most likely due to shadows.
+This would indicate that more work could be done augmenting the threshold gradient algorithm possibly using different color channels to pop the lane lines even more around shadows.
+The current algorithm uses Sobel x on the HLS lightness channel.
+The overall pipeline could also be made more efficient frame to frame as outlined in the course notes with the unused function `polyfit_next()` in the cell labeled `7a) Polynomial Fit Next Frame`.

+This pipeline, while it works for the current video, will have issues if the first frame doesn't have clear lane lines.
+Curvature may also have issues with hills as the perspective view is assumed to be flat.